skill level

 Tuesdays, 6:00 pm

-Develop more advanced handbuilding techniques from previous handbuilding classes, to create both functional and sculptural work.
+Explore the magic of clay as you learn the uniquely expressive qualities of clay when you develop more advanced handbuilding techniques from previous handbuilding classes, to create both functional and sculptural work.
 Students will explore advanced pinching, coiling, slab making, and surface alteration as they work on teacher-led projects and practices.
+Come join us and create your next favorite fictional piece or your new favorite piece of home décor!

 Instructor: Charity Rust-Jordan